 In 1984, the TV personality was offered the role of host of what is now one of the most popular game shows ever — and the rest is history.
 However, this wasn’t his first gig as a host.
 Before stumping his contestants with questions on Jeopardy!, Alex hosted The Wizard of Odds in 1973.
 The following year, Alex became the man behind the podium for another game show: High Rollers.
 But that wasn’t it!

 The game show legend continued his hosting duties with a short stint for Double Dare (no, not the Nickelodeon version), and then he hosted Pitfall.
 He would be at the helm for various other programs before landing the job that would make him a household name.
-Prior to Alex becoming host of Jeopardy!, Art Fleming was the original face of the iconic show.
+Prior to Alex becoming the host of Jeopardy!, Art Fleming was the original face of the show.